vanespasov/ideal-journey/README.md

 # Quick sort

 Short project for getting known the github way of work, aslo known as GitHub essentials like repositories, branches, commits, and Pull Requests.

-I'll create short project with quick sort algorithm.
+Let's start with quick sort algorithm written in C#.